King Solomon and Pope Francis share a common cause to achieve peace in the Middle East with a vast difference in modus operandi.

 King Solomon achieved peace and brotherhood during his forty year reign using his method.
 Pope Francis is striving to achieve the same, however, he has taken a vow never to use Solomon’s method.

 The following is a comparison of their modus operandi.

 In an article reported in the Chicago Tribune on Chicago Tribune on May 25, 2014 by Laura King, Pope Francis made this statement during his trip to the Middle East.

 “Peace is not something which can be bought,” he said. ” It is a gift to be sought patiently and to be crafted through actions, great and small, of our everyday lives.
 The way of peace is strengthened if we realize that we are all of the same stock and members of one human family.”

-In my humble opinion, I surmise the Pope is stating his belief that we are all related.
-Because God is the maker of us all, we are therefore all related throughout our various faiths, as brother or sister to each other..”
+I surmise the Pope is stating his belief that we are all related.
+Because God is the maker of us all, we are therefore all related throughout our various faiths, as brother or sister to each other.

-In a novel excerpt, I surmised what King Solomon based on his proverbs, may have explained to the Queen of Sheba about his method of achieving brotherhood.
+In a novel excerpt, I surmised what King Solomon based on his proverbs, may have explained to the Queen of Sheba about his methods of achieving peace and brotherhood.
 The novel is a contemporary application of a story form to promote understanding of proverbs and ancient wise sayings in relation to our modern times.